Volunteering For Children's Charities In Glasgow

 Luckily, an amazing range of children's charities in Glasgow are able to help many of these young people secure better futures.
 They do this in different ways, from welfare support for their families, to providing safe spaces for them to socialise, along with vital healthcare services that improve their overall quality of life.

 Children 1st is Scotland's leading children's charity, operating across most of its cities, with a large presence in Glasgow.
-Our players have been able to raise a whopping £6.1 Million to help fund the charity's important programmes, which assist kids and their families who are going through tough times, as well as those who have been the victims of abuse or neglect.
+The charity's important programmes assist kids and their families who are going through tough times, as well as those who have been the victims of abuse or neglect.

 You could get involved with the organisation's Comfort Teddies scheme in Glasgow, which sees people knitting teddy bears that are then given out to kids who have experienced traumatic events.
 Other roles include becoming a befriender and lending an ear to a child who needs support, or assisting with answering phone calls at the charity's helpline.
 Children 1st are always in need of people to help out with fundraising, either through personal challenges or at large events.